Mission and Purpose

 - Attendance at meetings appropriate to the intern's projects (as necessary).

-Additional information including internship descriptions, deadlines and how to apply can be found here:
+Additional information including internship descriptions, deadlines and how to apply can be found in the following links.

 - Youth Exchange Programs

 - Model United Nations